 1. Find still active job ads

-First of all, find out if there are organizations that are still looking to fill positions for the summer.
+First of all, find out if there are organisations that are still looking to fill positions for the summer.
 Even if many large and well-established companies recruit for the summer between November and February and are done by now, there may be smaller companies and startups that are still searching for driven students.

 2. Broaden your search